Education

 EDUC 480A FIELD EXPERIENCE1-8 Credits

-Assists the non-certified teacher and/or the teacher seeking an additional endorsement program or renewal of an expired certificate to obtain a planned and supervised classroom experience.
-The field experience is designed to give the candidate the opportunity to gain insight into teaching skills in the prospective endorsement, and to develop professional integrity at the appropriate grade level to meet state certification requirements.
+Assists the certified teacher seeking an additional endorsement program in a different grade level in a planned and supervised 8-week classroom experience.
+The field experience is designed to give the candidate the opportunity to gain insight into teaching skills in the prospective endorsement and to develop professional integrity at the appropriate grade level to meet state certification requirements.

 Education 490 Teacher Internship - Student Teaching is designed to give the teacher candidate the opportunity to gain insight into teaching skills and to develop professional integrity using current pedagogical methods that impact student learning in the candidate's respective grade level and content area(s) of study.
 Each teacher internship experience will encompass the appropriate grade level and/or endorsement to meet certification requirements and must be completed concurrently with EDUC 495.
 Students will accomplish course outcomes/Education SLO by participating in a minimum of a 14 week teaching internship field experience.
 During this experience, teacher interns will be placed in different classroom settings within a PK-12 school setting, working in collaboration with the Cooperating Classroom Teachers, PK-12 students and a CSC Supervisor.

-Co-requisite: Students must be enrolled in EDUC 495 Education Capstone at the same time.
-Prerequisites: A student must maintain the required minimum GPA as determined by the Nebraska Department of Education (See Teacher Education Handbook for current GPA) and must have successfully completed the Professional Semester Block with no grade below a C.Prerequisites: EDUC 411A, EDUC 412S, EDUC 414S, EDUC 415S, EDUC 418S, EDUC 431, and Junior or above status
+Prerequisites: A student must maintain the required minimum GPA as determined by the Nebraska Department of Education (See Teacher Education Handbook for current GPA) and must have successfully completed the Professional Semester Block with no grade below a C.

 EDUC 495 EDUCATION CAPSTONE3 Credits